top of page

 For the most part, Portugal is an incredibly affordable destination.
 Food, accommodation, wine – it’s all relatively cheap, especially when compared to most of the other EU countries.
 As long as you’re not splurging on a ton of cocktails or eating at the (generally overpriced) tourist restaurants, you’ll find it easy to save big while still enjoying yourself.
 Lisbon, Porto and the Algarve are inevitably the most expensive places to visit, but even here you’ll get a better deal on most things than in many other European countries.

-PORTUGAL TRAVEL TIPS
+TRAVEL TIPS FOR PORTUGAL

 • Menu di Dia - Look out for 'Menu Of the Day' at local restaurants (tascas) which will offer a different fixed menu option for great value.